Gay Rights and Gay Activism

 Today, a number of highly organized, well-funded organizations attempt to mold public opinion in favor of homosexuality as a normal, alternative sexuality.
 Two of the larger organizations are the National Gay and Lesbian Task Force and the Lambda Legal Defense and Educational Fund.
-These and other organizations spend hundreds of millions of dollars a year promoting efforts such as those described in this section.
+These and other organizations spend hundreds of millions of dollars each year to promote efforts such as those described in this section.

-Gay advocates promote the ideology that homosexuality is inborn and unchangeable.
+Gay activism promotes the ideology that homosexuality is inborn and unchangeable.
 The idea that a person could change his sexual orientation puts into question the very concept of a gay identity.
 In addition, recognizing that anyone would want to change it is to admit there are those who have moral or value-based objections to homosexuality.
-Gay advocates may go to great lengths to try to disprove anyone who claims to have changed their sexual orientation or experienced any changes in their sexual preferences or sexual behaviors.
+Gay activists may go to great lengths to try to disprove anyone who claims to have experienced changes in their sexual orientation, preferences, or behaviors.
 They may say that such people were never gay in the first place or that they have been brainwashed into believing they have overcome homosexuality.
 They claim these people will some day realize they are just suppressing their true homosexual nature.
-It is ironic that gay advocates have no problem believing that a straight man may discover his latent homosexuality, but they cannot tolerate the idea that a man with homosexual desires may discover his heterosexual nature.
+It is ironic that gay activists have no problem believing that a straight man may discover his latent homosexuality, but they cannot tolerate the idea that a man with homosexual desires may discover his heterosexual nature.
 Jeffrey Satinover also noted, "There will always be people who seek to change but are not successful, even after many years of effort.
 Understandably perhaps, some of these relapse into a vocally gay-activist posture and become hostile toward the ministries they perceive as having failed, or even deluded, them."7

 The normalization of homosexuality